meilisearch/integration-guides/guides/build_integration.md

 ## 8. Publishing

-The release versioning should follow the [Semantic Versioning Convention](https://docs.meilisearch.com/reference/api/#errors-status-code) and should have clear changelogs (in a CHANGELOG.md or in the GitHub release description [as we do in our repositories](https://github.com/meilisearch/meilisearch-ruby/releases)).
+The release versioning should follow the [Semantic Versioning Convention](https://docs.meilisearch.com/reference/api/#errors-status-code) and should have clear changelogs (in a `CHANGELOG.md` file or in the GitHub release description [as we do in our repositories](https://github.com/meilisearch/meilisearch-ruby/releases)).